 If you're looking for a health plan that's easy to understand, easy to use and easy on your wallet, an HMO may be just what you need for you and your family.

 It's Care.
 Simplified.

 An HMO is designed to keep costs low and predictable.
 With one doctor to coordinate your care, an HMO health plan is easy to use and may be just what you’re looking for.

 - Monthly premiums, copays and deductibles are often lower than other types of plans.

 - Access to certain doctors and hospitals, called your HMO provider network, which helps control how much you pay for health care.

 - A primary care provider (PCP) who you see for routine check-ups, physicals, colds and flu.
 Your PCP will refer you to a specialist for more serious illnesses.

 HMO.
 It's Personal.

-Can I change my PCP?
+Can I Change my PCP?

 HMO.
-It's Coordinated.
+It's Affordable.